apache/incubator-teaclave/README.md

 [![Coverage Status](https://coveralls.io/repos/github/apache/incubator-teaclave/badge.svg?branch=master)](https://coveralls.io/github/apache/incubator-teaclave?branch=master)
 [![Homepage](https://img.shields.io/badge/site-homepage-blue)](https://teaclave.apache.org/)

+**Note**: The `master` branch has been renamed to `legacy` and is deprecated.
+The Teaclave FaaS framework is no longer actively maintained as the community's focus has shifted to SDK development.
+The legacy codebase remains available for historical reference and to recognize early contributions.

 Apache Teaclave (incubating) is an open source ***universal secure computing*** platform, making computation on privacy-sensitive data safe and simple.